Itinerary #1: Explore Rome

 Day 4 | Day Trip to Segesta & Erice from Palermo | Palermo |

-Begin your trip in the old city of Palermo, located on the shores of the Gulf of Palermo in the Tyrrhenian Sea.
-Tour the historic center, stopping in the 12th-century Monreale Cathedral, the Galleria Regionale, a neo-Gothic castle that dates from the 15th century, and the Convento dei Cappuccini's Catacombs, home to thousands of mummies.
+Begin your trip in the old city of Palermo, located on the shores of the Gulf of Palermo.
+Tour the historic center, stopping in the 12th-century Monreale Cathedral, the Galleria Regionale, a 16th-century neo-Gothic castle, and the Convento dei Cappuccini's Catacombs, home to thousands of mummies.
 At night, go for fresh seafood and a glass of local wine in one of the city's many quaint family-run restaurants.
-On day two, a guided tour takes you to the largest house in Italy, Teatro Massimo, and Fontana Pretoria, a 16th-century fountain.
-Stroll along the harbor promenade afterward and wander the lovely gardens at I Giardini Inglese and Villa Garibaldi.
+On Day 2, a guided tour takes you to the largest house in Italy, Teatro Massimo, and Fontana Pretoria, a 16th-century fountain.
+Afterward, stroll along the harbor promenade and wander the lovely gardens at I Giardini Inglese and Villa Garibaldi.

-On day three, catch the train for a one-hour ride to the seaside resort of Cefalù.
-Catch a breeze on the seaside promenade or on the lungomare, a popular sandy beach, before visiting the 17th-century Bastione di Capo Marchiafava, a defensive fortress offering sweeping views over the coastline.
-The following day, day-trip to Segesta, an archaeological complex known for its 2400-year-old Greek temple that stands alone on a pedestal hill.
+On Day 3, catch the train for a quick ride to the seaside resort of Cefalù.
+Stroll the promenade or the lungomare, a popular sandy beach, before visiting the 17th-century Bastione di Capo Marchiafava.
+The following day, head to Segesta, an archaeological complex known for its 2,400-year-old Greek temple that stands alone on a pedestal hill.
 After a walking tour of the site, detour to the medieval city of Erice, famous for its narrow streets, medieval arches, and charming courtyards.
 Climb the bell tower of the 14th-century Duomo for a view of the city.
 Finish the trip back in Palermo, lingering over a cappuccino at a sidewalk café.
 Learn more

 Find out when's the best time to visit Sicily here.